adeyinka813/Prediction-of-a-Catalog-Demand-using-Alteryx./README.md

 Description: Using Alteryx to create a regression model to determine the expected profit to be gained from distributing a product catalogue to 250 new customers

-Files used:
+Files Uploaded:
 Alteryx file included.
-A summary of Linear regression model included.
+A summary of Linear regression model findings.